-- (a) If the parent and the LEA reach a settlement agreement prior to the hearing, the LEA shall notify the hearing officer in writing and include a written statement signed by both parties requesting the cancellation of the hearing and the dismissal of the case with prejudice. - (b) A settlement agreement, whether reached through a resolution session, mediation, or other means of negotiation between the parties, shall not constitute a final decision or order of the hearing officer.

-(c) A legally binding settlement agreement, whether reached through a resolution session subject to a review period pursuant to Rule 2365.1.6.8(d), mediation, or other means of negotiation between the parties, shall be enforceable in a due process hearing, any State court of competent jurisdiction or in a district court of the United States.
+- (a) If the parent and the LEA reach a settlement agreement prior to the hearing, the LEA shall notify the hearing officer in writing and include a written statement signed by both parties requesting the cancellation of the hearing and the dismissal of the case with prejudice. - (b) A settlement agreement, whether reached through a resolution session, mediation, or other means of negotiation between the parties, shall not constitute a final decision or order of the hearing officer. - (c) A legally binding settlement agreement, whether reached through a resolution session subject to a review period pursuant to Rule 2365.1.6.8(d), mediation, or other means of negotiation between the parties, shall be enforceable in a due process hearing, any State court of competent jurisdiction or in a district court of the United States.

-2365.1.6.15 Hearing Procedures
+2365.1.6.15 Hearing Procedures (34 CFR § 300.512)

 - (a) All hearings shall be electronically recorded by the hearing officer or his/her designee.
-The hearing officer shall also arrange for a stenographic recording of the hearing - (b) The order of the presentation shall be determined pursuant to Rule 2365.1.6.11(a)(5). - (c) Any party to a due process hearing has the right to: - Be accompanied and advised by legal counsel and by individuals with special knowledge or training with respect to the problems of children with disabilities; - (2) Present evidence and confront, cross-examine, and compel the attendance of witnesses and the production of relevant documents. - (3) Request that the hearing officer prohibit the introduction of affidavits pursuant to Rule 2365.1.6.12 that have not been disclosed to that party at least three business days before the hearing or any other evidence at the hearing that has not been disclosed to that party at least five business days before the hearing; - (4) Obtain a written, or at the option of the parents, electronic, verbatim record of the completed hearing; and - (5) Obtain written, or, at the option of the parents, electronic findings of fact and decisions. - (6) The record of the hearing and the findings of fact and decisions shall be provided at no cost to the parents. - (d) Parents involved in a hearing may: - (1) Have the child who is the subject of the hearing present; and - (2) Open the hearing to the public.
-If a due process hearing is open to the public, the hearing officer shall seat the members of the public in such a way that does not interfere with the proceedings.
+The hearing officer shall also arrange for a stenographic recording of the hearing - (b) The order of the presentation shall be determined pursuant to Rule 2365.1.6.11(a)(5). - (c) Any party to a due process hearing has the right to: - Be accompanied and advised by legal counsel and by individuals with special knowledge or training with respect to the problems of children with disabilities; - (2) Present evidence and confront, cross-examine, and compel the attendance of witnesses and the production of relevant documents. - (3) Request that the hearing officer prohibit the introduction of affidavits pursuant to Rule 2365.1.6.12 that have not been disclosed to that party at least three business days before the hearing or any other evidence at the hearing that has not been disclosed to that party at least five business days before the hearing; - (4) Obtain a written, or at the option of the parents, electronic, verbatim record of the completed hearing; and - (5) Obtain written, or, at the option of the parents, electronic findings of fact and decisions.